 To request accommodations, fill out the Media Request Form.

 Pooling arrangements shall be the sole responsibility of the media.

 Press rooms are available to record feeds or monitor proceedings.
-At the Orange County Courthouse, the press room is room #230 on the second floor.
-At the Osceola County Courthouse, the press room is room #1905 on the first floor.
-To access either room, please contact the Chief Deputy Court Administrator.
+There is no dedicated media room at the Orange County Courthouse.
+At the John B. Morgan Courthouse, the press room is located in suite #1905 on the first floor.
+To access the press room, please contact the Chief Deputy Court Administrator.

 Requests for Information

 Rule 2.420 of the Rules of Judicial Administration, Public Access to Judicial Records